jbculbertson/map-my-run/README.md

 * [Feed Card Wireframe](http://i.imgur.com/g4RYGAI.jpg)

 ## Entity Relationship Diagram
-  * To start, Runtracker has two entities - Users and Runs.
-One User can have many runs.
+  * Runtracker has three entities - Users, Runs and Likes.
+One User can have many runs, and many Likes, and one Run can have many Likes

 ## Unsolved Problems
   * I'd like to add Google Maps 'Snap-to-Roads' feature so that routes are more closely